 - Creating Macros

-You should have some prior experience of Excel.
+You should have some prior experience of Excel preferably at intermediate level.
 This is not a course for the IT beginner nor is it suitable for learners who have only recently completed the Introduction to Excel course.
 Some consolidation of learning needs to take place before attending this course.

 After Your Course